What medication is available?

 - Symptoms that occur after neurological illness or brain injury

 Lamotrigine has antidepressant effects and is licensed to treat severe depression in bipolar disorder.

 Antipsychotics for bipolar disorder

 You are most likely to be prescribed an antipsychotic if you have an episode of mania or severe depression in which you experience psychotic symptoms, such as hearing voices.
-However, some antipsychotics are increasingly prescribed even if you haven’t had psychotic symptoms, as their side effects might be less unpleasant, and they’re safer in pregnancy Those most likely to be prescribed are:
+However, some antipsychotics are increasingly prescribed even if you have not had psychotic symptoms, as their side effects might be less unpleasant, and they are safer in pregnancy.
+Those most likely to be prescribed are:

 Antidepressants for bipolar disorder